 148 East 48th Street at Lexington Avenue

 Rooms with two beds, plus a sofa bed, full-size refrigerators, in-suite kitchenettes, and a FREE hot breakfast make this Midtown hotel a favorite among families.
-Kids can also enjoy board games in the hearth room, and tots a gratis rubber ducky for bathtime.
+Kids can also enjoy board games in the Hearth Room.
 Parents might especially like the 24-hour grocery delivery, FREE pack-and-plays, and overall value.
 It's located a short walk from Grand Central and a short shuttle ride from Times Square.

 Staybridge Suites Times Square — Midtown West